88 Leonis

 88 Leonis is a wide binary star system in the equatorial constellation of Leo, the lion.
-The system is near the lower limit of visibility to the naked eye with an apparent visual magnitude of 6.27.
-It is located at a distance of 77 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −4.8 km/s.
+The system is near the lower limit of visibility to the naked eye with a combined apparent visual magnitude of 6.2.
+It is located at a distance of 77 light years from the Sun based on parallax, but is drifting closer with a radial velocity of about −4.6 km/s.
 It has a relatively high proper motion, traversing the celestial sphere at the rate of 0.379 arc seconds per annum.

 The primary member of the system, component A, is a yellow-white hued F-type main-sequence star with a stellar classification of F9.5V.
-It is an estimated 5.7 billion years old and is spinning with a rotation period of 14.3 days.
+It is an estimated 4.1 billion years old and is spinning with a rotation period of 14.3 days.
 The star has a short magnetic activity cycle that averages around 3.5 years.
 A second cycle appears to vary over time, lasting 13.7 years at the start of observations then decreasing to 8.6 years over a span of 34 years of measurement.
-The star has 1.06 times the mass of the Sun and 1.10 times the Sun's radius.
-It is radiating 1.47 times the luminosity of the Sun from its photosphere at an effective temperature of 6,060 K.
+The star has 1.1 times the mass of the Sun and 1.1 times the Sun's radius.
+It is radiating 1.5 times the luminosity of the Sun from its photosphere at an effective temperature of ±5990 K.

 The secondary, component B, is a magnitude 9.22 star at an angular separation of 15.46 arcsecond from the primary along a position angle of 326°.
-It has a class of G5 and 74% of the Sun's mass.
+It has a class of G5 and 69% of the Sun's mass.
 The pair share a common proper motion through space with a projected separation of 360.6 AU.